ChugThaJug/hellfast/frontend/cloudflare-deployment.md

    - Select your GitHub repository
    - Configure the build settings:
      - Framework preset: None (Custom)
-     - Build command: `bash cloudflare-build.sh`
+     - Build command: `PowerShell -ExecutionPolicy Bypass -File ./cloudflare-build.ps1`
      - Build output directory: `build`
      - Root directory: `/frontend` (if your repository has the frontend in a subfolder)
      - Node.js version: 18